entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Qvarnström, M., Niedźwiedzki, G., & Ahlberg, P. E. (2022).
 Coprolite diversity reveals a cryptic ecosystem in an early Tournaisian lake in East Greenland: Implications for ecosystem recovery after the end-Devonian extinction.
 Palaeogeography, Palaeoclimatology, Palaeoecology, 605, 111215. https://doi.org/10.1016/j.palaeo.2022.111215

+Evans, F. J. (1999).
+Palaeobiology of Early Carboniferous lacustrine biota of the Waaipoort Formation (Witteberg Group), South Africa. *Palaeontologia Africana*, *35*, 1–115.

+Gardiner, B. G. (1969).
+New palaeoniscoid fish from the Witteberg series of South Africa. *Zoological Journal of the Linnean Society*, *48*(4), 423–452. https://doi.org/10.1111/j.1096-3642.1969.tb00722.x

+Gess, R. W., & Whitfield, A. K. (2020).
+Estuarine fish and tetrapod evolution: insights from a Late Devonian (Famennian) Gondwanan estuarine lake and a southern African Holocene equivalent. *Biological Reviews*, *95*(4), 865–888.

+Jubb, R. A. (1965).
+A new palaeoniscid fish from the Witteberg Series (Lower Carboniferous) of South Africa. *Annals of the South African Museum*, *48*, 267–272.